microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

 As described above, this file must have the same name as the `RemoteUserControl` class.

 The XAML definition of the *remote user control* is normal WPF xaml describing a `DataTemplate`.
 This XAML will be sent to Visual Studio and used to fill the tool window content.
+We use a special `xmlns` for *Remote UI* XAML: `http://schemas.microsoft.com/visualstudio/extensibility/2022/xaml`.

 ### Setting the XAML as an embedded resource